 - AmazonBasics Folding Soft Dog Crate

-However, none of these products are actually meant to offer your dog a quiet and stress-free getaway.
 Even though many dogs love their crates, especially when you introduce them properly, only a few products were specifically made to protect dogs from loud and sudden noises.
-I’ve actually found only two genuinely soundproof crates.
+I’ve actually found only three genuinely soundproof crates:

 The Quiet Kennel can be completely closed, and it relies on a double fan circulation system to provide airflow.
 There are no mesh materials or holes.
 So, the soundproof walls and polycarbonate transparent doors can completely shut off all outside noise.